simboden/BVtkNodes/docs/ug_nodes.rst

 utilize the *cubeflow* OpenFOAM dataset located in *examples_data* folder of the add-on sources.
 This is a very small and simple 5x5x5 hexahedral mesh with 5 time points for testing and debugging purposes.
+The node tree examples below are available in *Tree* tab, *Examples*, names starting with *cubeflow*.

 For more elaborate visualizations, please have a look at `a gallery thread on blenderartists <https://blenderartists.org/t/bvtknodes-gallery/1161079>`_.

 .. image:: images/ug_cubeflow_geometry.png